 This is the technique we’ve all been taught since the dawn of time when we start any new venture, though few designers actually do this.
 And it doesn’t matter if you are new to your practice or if you are established, it is always wise to review and update your routine contact list.
 Start by making a list of all the people you come into regular contact with, from your pharmacist to your dry cleaner, your gym trainer to the head of the PTA (if you have kids), your hair stylist to your housekeeper, include family and friends.

 Create a short, one sentence, summary of what you do and who you serve and share it widely.
 You’d be surprised to know that often the people closest to you don’t think to refer business because they either aren’t clear about what you do or presume that you have so much business you aren’t interested in referrals.
 Take the guesswork out and let them know who a great client for you is (hint, it’s not everyone!)

 Quick taglines you can use include:

-Stop selling, and instead become a coach and a guide, educating your client into your vision for their home or office.
+Stop selling, and instead educate your client into your vision for their home or office.
 When you approach this with knowledge, expertise and the idea that what you are creating is the best solution to their design challenge and clearly they deserve it, you will find far greater success.

 Stay in touch regularly with clients both active and inactive and nurture potential clients.
 You can do this with a variety of methods including an ezine (e-newsletter), the occasional note (include a pertinent news clipping), holiday cards (be unique, skip Christmas and go for New Year’s, Halloween instead of Thanksgiving), and of course a phone call at least monthly.